Agent skill for consensus-coordinator - invoke with $agent-consensus-coordinator

 Suggestions

-Add concrete actions describing what consensus-coordinator does (e.g., 'Coordinates multi-agent consensus by collecting responses, resolving conflicts, and synthesizing agreed-upon outputs').
+Add concrete actions describing what the consensus-coordinator does (e.g., 'Coordinates multi-agent consensus by collecting responses, resolving conflicts, and synthesizing agreed-upon outputs').

 | Dimension | Reasoning | Score |